michaelrsweet/pappl/README.md

 are required along with the following support libraries:

 - Avahi (0.8 or later) or mDNSResponder for mDNS/DNS-SD support
-- libcups (3.0 or later) for the CUPS libraries
+- libcups (3.0 or later) or CUPS (2.5 or later) for the CUPS libraries
 - GNU TLS (3.0 or later), LibreSSL (3.0 or later), or OpenSSL (1.1 or later) for TLS support
 - JPEGLIB (8 or later) or libjpeg-turbo (2.0 or later) for JPEG image support